 The experience is better than when we reviewed the Mi 8 as things get ironed out, but there are still bugs.
 We found that instant replies through message notifications put the reply text over existing text in the notification; a little concerningly, without any prompting, Mi Pay also appeared* on the phone.
 It can't be removed and won't be used, so does leave you wondering who is actually making the decisions about what you have on your phone.

-The Xiaomi Mi 9 is the most compelling phone we've seen from Xiaomi so far.
+The Xiaomi Mi 9 is one of the most compelling phones we've seen from Xiaomi.
 Although the design isn't a revolution from the Mi 8, it does feel like it's a lot more advanced.
-The camera offers more fun with that wide-angle lens, the in-display fingerprint scanner keeps up with the latest trends and the display notch and handling is better.
-We've also enjoyed it more than the Mi 8 Pro too - the software just seems better on this newer model.
+The camera offers more fun with that wide-angle lens, the in-display fingerprint scanner keeps up with the latest trends, and the display notch and handling is decent.

 Alternatives to consider